We are Co-operators

 Connection with our Customers

-We market through direct-to-consumer channels such as our Community Shared Agriculture program and Farmers Markets.
+We market through direct-to-consumer channels as seen in our Community Shared Agriculture program and via our Farm Circle Organics Collective attending Farmers Markets.
 Knowing our customers and communicating with them directly about the farm's activities is important to us.
 In return, our customers tell us that the connection they have back to our farm is an important part of understanding how their food is grown.

 Small is Beautiful